BZoennchen/supercollider-book/chapters/supercollider/sampling/intro.md

 {PlayBuf.ar(1, d.bufnum)}.play(s);
 ```

-It might look strange to call ``play`` to start recording but this is exaclty what is happening.
+It might look strange to call ``play`` to start recording but this is exactly what is happening.
 Note also that we can record into a full buffer and control the mixing by ``recLevel`` (amplitude of the buffer content) and ``preLevel`` (amplitude of what is recorded).

 This can be interesting to create even more complex audio files.